-Pretty much every organisation has values.
-In many cases, they look remarkably similar from organisation to organisation; a result of “benchmarking” or, if you want to be cynical, a lack of imagination.
+Pretty much every organization has values.
+In many cases, they look remarkably similar from organization to organization; a result of “benchmarking” or, if you want to be cynical, a lack of imagination.
 But what are corporate values actually for?

-One definition of corporate values is: “Corporate Values are the fundamental beliefs upon which your organisation and its behaviour are based.
+One definition of corporate values is: “Corporate Values are the fundamental beliefs upon which your organization and its behavior are based.
 They are the guiding principles that your business uses to manage its internal affairs as well as its relationship with customers.”

 Now, that’s quite an impressive statement.
-If they’re fundamental to YOUR ORGANISATION, why do we see so much similarity between the values chosen by different organisations?
-Surely, they should be as unique and diverse as each organisation, especially as none of them would describe themselves as “just like so-and-so”.
-And, especially in service-based industries, surely your organisational behaviours, attitudes and the relationship you build with your customers are key to differentiating you from “the rest”?
+If they’re fundamental to YOUR ORGANISATION, why do we see so much similarity between the values chosen by different organizations?
+Surely, they should be as unique and diverse as each organization, especially as none of them would describe themselves as “just like so-and-so”.
+And, especially in service-based industries, surely your organizational behaviors, attitudes and the relationship you build with your customers are key to differentiating you from “the rest”?

 Let’s take Google as an example.
 They famously started with the value of “Do no evil”.
-A very honourable statement.
+A very honorable statement.
 But is this being lived?
 A quick look at the news quickly reveals a number of instances where this value is being questioned.
-To the extent that Google appear to have quietly dropped the “Do no evil” reference from their corporate materials.
+To the extent that Google appears to have quietly dropped the “Do no evil” reference from their corporate materials.

 When children ask me about difficult decisions they face, I normally annoy them by not telling them what to do but to think about the impact of that decision; “Will you be able to look at yourself in the mirror tomorrow morning?”
 If the answer to that is “no”, the decision is “don’t do it”.

-And, for excellent organisations who actually value their values, the same should apply.
-The business world isn’t different to the real world; it’s the same.
+And, for excellent organizations that actually value their values, the same should apply.
+The business world isn’t different from the real world; it’s the same.
 Why would you do something in business you wouldn’t do in your private life?